stealthman22/100-days-of-code/log.md

 And finally a challenge I really enjoyed.
 Built a speech to text recognition page today.
 I built it in Microsoft (Linux was having driver issues), and I had so much fun with Cortana (She is pretty smart)!
 The possibilities with this are endless, and it is really useful.
 In the ZTM course, I tried to build a CSS grid layout, didn't quite catch it so will go through again.

+DAY 82 (3rd July 2019)

+Really busy day, but I did do a minimum commit, Finished the CSS grid section of my ZTM course.
+ZTM is Zero to Mastery, a full stack web development course by Andrei Neagoie on Udemy...
+He focused on learning important things to get job ready and also be very efficient.
+With a discord channel of almost 40,000 programmers, this is a massive resource https://www.udemy.com/the-complete-web-developer-zero-to-mastery/